mehulg25/mehulg25.github.io/_posts/2022-11-13-Internship-Hunt.md

 A lot of people even told me that you should start applying even before coming to the states but I beg to differ.
 I think people should just enjoy the time with their friends and family and worry about getting an internship once they come to the US.

-For me, the first task was to think about the things that interest me the most other than analytics (duh..)
+For me, the first task was to think about the things that interest me the most other than analytics (duh).

-In my case, it was music (which is pretty evident from the chart)
+In my case, it was music (which is pretty evident from the chart) -

 ![background-chart](/assets/images/blogs/overlap.jpg)